 Finally, put together a list of ideas that you have identified as both easy and effective.
 These are your "Golden Behaviors," and those which you will focus on to achieve your goal.
 There's a lot (A LOT) more to this book than Identifying Golden Behaviors.
 But, this is one of the first steps to monumental change.

-Work Comp And Golden Behaviors
+The Work Comp Audit And Golden Behaviors

 Easy